The coronavirus pandemic has contributed to specific issues in special schools and for SEND in mainstream schools.

 Read the NEU’s advice on supporting learning at this time of transition.

-The arrangements adopted by schools for minimising contact and maintaining social distancing between individuals are of vital importance for staff and student safety.
-The DFE’s overarching principle is to minimise contacts and mixing by keeping groups separate (the ‘bubble’ approach) and maintain social distance between individuals where possible.
-The NEU’s joint union checklist sets out various matters which employers should demonstrate they have considered in establishing their arrangements for social distancing and for minimising contacts and mixing.
+Arrangements for minimising contact and maintaining social distancing are of vital importance for staff and student safety.
+The overarching principle is to minimise contacts and mixing by keeping groups separate (the ‘bubble’ approach) and maintain social distance between individuals where possible.
+The NEU’s joint union checklist sets out various matters which employers should demonstrate they have considered in establishing their arrangements for social distancing (including our recommended minimum requirements) and for minimising contacts and mixing.

 The point of a bubble is to minimise the risk of infection by minimising contact and mixing at all times and to allow easier identification of contacts.
-For this to work, groups need to be as consistent and as small as possible.
-The NEU is concerned at the DFE advice that bubbles can potentially be as large as entire year groups and that staff can move between classes and year groups as necessary.
-The advice in the NEU’s joint union checklist is aimed at ensuring that employers do not simply adopt the much larger scale of group sizes and movement mentioned in the DFE advice but seek to maintain smaller groups - ideally no larger than a normal class in primary and KS3 and half a year group in KS4 - and also set out what measures for social distancing and other safety measures they are adopting to manage risk if they are proposing larger group sizes than these.
+For this to work, groups need to be as consistent and as small as possible and staff should not work across bubbles.
+The NEU opposes the DFE advice that bubbles can potentially be as large as entire year groups and that staff can move between classes and year groups as necessary.
+During the period of lockdown and partial school closure, risk assessments should be reviewed to reflect the known greater transmissibility of the new variant and consideration of group size is part of this.
+The advice in the NEU’s joint union checklist is aimed at ensuring that employers do not adopt large scale group sizes and movement but instead set out measures for social distancing and maintenance of smaller groups.

 Social distancing is important all around the school, not just in classrooms.
 The NEU has posed a series of questions in our joint union checklist so that staff and pupils can move safely through corridors, up and down stairs and around shared parts of the premises.